-In preparing the financial statements, management is responsible for assessing the non-profit's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the non-profit or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the organization's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the organization or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors is responsible for overseeing the non-profit's financial reporting process.
+The Board of Directors is responsible for overseeing the organization's financial reporting process.